-During the two weeks before the election, enter contributions as they are received and expenditures as they are incurred and paid.
+During the two weeks before the election, enter contributions and loans as they are received and expenditures as they are incurred and paid.
 C-SMART will alert you if a transaction needs to be reported in a Daily Pre-Election Disclosure Statement.
+See the C-SMART Help Contents for specific instructions on how to file a Daily Pre-Election Disclosure Statement.